(Un)Common Logic Introduces Conversion Optimization Rate Calculator

-(MENAFN- GlobeNewsWire - Nasdaq) Austin, Texas, Jan.
-18, 2024 (GLOBE NEWSWIRE) -- Austin-based digital marketing agency (un)Common Logic has announced a new tool for determining the potential revenue increase from optimizing a business' website conversion rate, the Conversion Rate Optimization Calculator .
+(MENAFN- EIN Presswire) Austin, Texas – Austin-based digital marketing agency (un)Common Logic has announced a new tool for determining the potential revenue increase from optimizing a business' website conversion rate, the Conversion Rate Optimization Calculator .

 The conversion rate calculator requires only three metrics: the average value of a lead or purchase, the monthly conversion volume, and the monthly website visits for the business.
 Once those three metrics are entered, the calculator first produces the current conversion rate and associated revenue.
 Projections then calculate potential revenue increases based on (un)Common Logic's best practices and years of experience with the lift generated by conversion rate optimization.